Skip to main content

 Continuity and WPQ Maintenance

-Per QW-322.1, an ASME Section IX welder qualification expires if the welder does not use the qualified process for a period of six months or more.
+Per QW-322.1 (consistent across all current and recent editions of Section IX), an ASME Section IX welder qualification expires if the welder does not use the qualified process for a period of six months or more.
 The employer is responsible for documenting continuity.
 A qualification that expires due to a continuity lapse is not automatically restored — the welder must renew.
+The QW-322.1 rule is substantively unchanged in the 2025 Edition.

 Renewal Under QW-322.2 Is Easier Than Initial Qualification: A welder whose qualification has merely expired (not disqualified for cause) can restore all previous qualifications for a process by welding a single test coupon — any position, any material, any thickness.
 A successful test restores everything previously qualified for that process.
 This is significantly more forgiving than D1.1 renewal, which requires testing in the same position.